gc-victor/react-form-core/README.md

 # React Form Core

-React Form Core is an utility to create your own form elements components
+React Form Core is a lightweight, only 1.37 kB (Minified + Gzipped), utility to create your form components easily.
+Just use the Form component and it works out of the box.

+The Form component to manage form actions and events.
+With the responsibility of handle its children changes and its operations.
+It maintains a context of the form to use it as you wish.

+The library also provides a simple Validation component and a HOC (withValidation).

 ## Install